omegazyadav/Linux-Device-Driver/README.md

 #Linux Device Driver -GKH

+When you are writing a krenel module then never forget to append next line character in KERN_INFO otherwise insmod and rmmod may show unusual behaviour.<br>

 Different Data Types in Linux Kernel:
 Depending upon the different architecture different data types are available in linux kernel.